dluman/arglite/README.md

   main()
 ```

-Run using `python main.py -a Yo -b that's -c`.
+Run using `python main.py -a Yo -b that is -c`.

 ## Notes